Nokia: 2020–present

+On July 23, 2026, Nokia announced the lease of the NXP fabrication facility at 1300 N. Alma School Road, Chandler, Arizona.
+Nokia plans in 2027, for indium phosphide semiconductor production for their optical components.
+Future expansion to acquire the facility for 2029 production.

 Current operations

 Nokia is a julkinen osakeyhtiö (public joint-stock company) listed on the Nasdaq Nordic/Helsinki and New York stock exchanges.
 Nokia has played a very large role in the economy of Finland, and it is an important employer in the country, working with multiple local partners and subcontractors.
 Nokia contributed 1.6% to Finland's GDP and accounted for about 16% of the country's exports in 2006.

 Nokia comprises two business groups along with further subsidiaries and affiliated firms.